shreve/shreve.io/_posts/2018-10-4-ieee-754-float-point-numbers.md

 3. 23 or 52 mantissa bits

-"Mantissa" is the word for the base number between being multiplied in scientific notation.
+"Mantissa" is the word for the number between being multiplied in scientific notation.

-Several things to know up front:
+There are several caveats to know up front:

-1. The exponent is unsigned, but biased.
-For 32 bit, offset 127.
-For 64 bit, offset 1023.
+1. The exponent is unsigned, but biased by 127 or 1023 depending on 32 or 64 bit.
+   This means
    For minimal exponent, use value 1.
 For value of 0, use the value of the offset.
 For maximal exponent, use double the value of the offset.

-2. Mantissa bits are read left to right and represent fractional binary values.
+2. Mantissa bits are read left to right, contrary to typical binary, and represent fractional binary values.

 3. The mantissa bits should exclude a 1 to the left.
 For correct scientific notation, we should always have a 1 in the most significant value.
 Since it's always the same value, we skip it when encoding.

+   For example, having 0.011 wouldn't make sense, so we left shift until there is a 1 and adjust the exponent.

+## A Few Examples

+The following are a few examples of using floating point encoding by hand in order to better understand what's happening under the hood.

-## Encoding Example
+### Encoding Example

-Encoding a decimal number to floating point
+Let's encode the following number to floating point.

     -450.875